clstoulouse/motu/README.md

 If you have this file from a version anterior to Motu v3.x, you can reuse it.
 In order to improve global performance, you have to upgrade some fields:
-* [ncss](#BSmotuConfigNCSS) Set it to "enabled" to use a faster protocol named subsetter rather than OpenDap to communicate with TDS server.
+* [ncss](#BSmotuConfigNCSS) Set it to "enabled" to use a faster protocol named subsetter rather than OpenDap to communicate with TDS server. ncss must be enabled only with regular grid.
+The datasets using curvilinear coordinates (like ORCA grid) can not be published with ncss.
+Thus, ncss option must be set to disable or empty.
 * [httpBaseRef](#motuConfig-httpBaseRef) shall be set to the ULR of the central repository to display the new theme
 * [ExtractionFilePatterns](#BSmotuConfigExtractionFilePatterns) to give a custom name to the downloaded dataset file